Sebenza: Blade

+In January 2023, Chris Reeve knives again changed their standard from S45VN to Magnacut.

 Handle

 Sebenza's handle functions as the lock mechanism similar in concept to the Walker linerlock differing in that the handle itself forms the lock bar which holds the blade open.
 This mechanism was invented by Chris Reeve, and is called the Reeve Integral Lock (R.I.L).

 It is also commonly referred to as the Framelock, and is one of the most widely implemented locking systems in the folding knife industry, where lock strength and reliability is a product requirement.

 There are numerous options for the embellishment of the Sebenza's titanium handles, such as computer-generated graphics, custom (unique) graphics, or inlays such as exotic wood, micarta, or mammoth ivory.

 Reception

 A feature of the Sebenza that is highly praised by users is the ease of maintenance, as CRK actually encourages the customer to disassemble and maintain the knife by including a hex wrench, as well as small tube of fluorinated grease (to lubricate the pivot) and a tube of Loctite (for screws) in the box.

 Another feature of the Sebenza is the use of a bushing system around the blade's pivot that keeps the blade at a constant tight fit which is always centered.

 This bushing allows the user to tighten the pivot screw completely without having to manually adjust the pivot tension.